flavioesteves/LearningTS/NOTES.md

 * 1,2,3 - Introduction
 * 4 - Installing & Using TypeScript
-* 5,6,7,8 - Typescrit notes and objectives of the course
+* 5,6,7,8 - Typescript notes and objectives of the course
 * 9 - Setup template for the lessons

+# Section 2: TypeScript Basics & Basic Types

+* 10 - Module Introduction
+* 11 - Using Types
+* 12 - TypeScript Types vs JavaScript Types
+* 13 - Important: Type Casing
+* 14 - Working with Numbers, Strings & Booleans